olivierrr/dom-knob/README.md

 # dom-knob
-Get the angle between the center of an element and users finger/mouse on drag
+Get the angle between the center of an element and a mouse/touch on drag.

 ### install
 ```sh